 Various theological topics have divided Lutherans from other Lutherans and Episcopalians from other Episcopalians in the last 150 years.
 In the late 19th century, one such topic was creation and evolution.
 In the early 21st century, issues related to sexuality and gender have been debated.
 Synods, communions, denominations, and churches have split over these issues.
 (Also see What Do Lutherans Believe About Divorce?)

 * The Evangelical Lutheran Church in America (ELCA), the largest Lutheran synod in the U.S. (est. 4 million), officially supports same-sex marriage and the ordination of people who identify as non-heterosexual.
-The largest conservative Lutheran synod, the Lutheran Church-Missouri Synod (LCMS), the largest Lutheran synod in America (est. 2 million) believes marriage is between one man and one woman, and supports the ordination of heterosexual men.
+The largest conservative Lutheran synod in America is the Lutheran Church-Missouri Synod (LCMS) (est. 2 million) believes marriage is between one man and one woman, and supports the ordination of heterosexual men.

 ** The Episcopal Church in America officially supports and defends issues like same-sex marriage and transgender causes.
 The communion also realizes that there are congregations that are reserved in this commitment: